XanaduAI/MrMustard/doc/development/development_guide.rst

 PyTorch support
 ------------------

-To use Mr. Mustard with PyTorch using CPU, install it as follows:
+To use Mr Mustard with PyTorch using CPU, install it as follows:

 .. code-block:: console